brave/brave-wallet-docs/docs/solana/overview.md

 derivation path `m/44'/501'/{index}'/0'` for each accounts in [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki)

-Brave injects a `windows.solana` provider object on all pages.
+Brave injects a `window.braveSolana` provider object on all pages.
 However it will not be accessible in private and Tor window.
+Alias `window.solana` is kept for compatibility.

 dApps can use this provider object to:
 - Request user permission to share public key (Establish a connection)